 See also: Very Heavy Menstrual Bleeding

 - Uterine fibroid tumors are another very common cause of excessive menstruation.
 It’s important to understand that fibroid tumors are usually benign (non-cancerous) tumors that often occur in the uterus of women during their thirties or forties.
 While the cause of uterine fibroid tumors is unclear, it is clear that they are estrogen-dependent.
 Several surgical treatments are available for treating fibroid tumors of the uterus including myomectomy, endometrial ablation, uterine artery embalization, and uterine balloon therapy, as well as hysterectomy.
-Non-surgical pharmacological treatments for fibroid tumors include GnRH agonists, oral contraceptives, androgens, RU486 (the abortion pill), and gestrinone.
+Non-surgical pharmacological treatments for fibroid tumors include GnRH agonists, and oral contraceptives.
 Some women find natural progesterone to be an effective treatment for uterine fibroid tumors.
 Often, when symptoms are not severe or troublesome, a “wait and see” approach is taken.
 Once menopause occurs, uterine fibroid tumors typically shrink and disappear without treatment.

 See also: Fibroid Tumors